- Chart

 Growth Trajectory

-PFIX's growth trajectory is tied to investor demand for interest rate hedging solutions.
-Increased awareness of interest rate risk and potential for rising rates could drive further growth in AUM.
+The growth trajectory of PFIX depends on investor demand for interest rate hedging.
+Increased awareness of interest rate risk could lead to higher demand.

 Moat and Competitive Advantages